 For those living in residential care, rather than for emancipation, the MCA is being used, to justify tick- boxed regulation, and unchecked, perfunctory at best, standards of ‘care’, and, defend practioners.

 The Supreme Court decision Cheshire West UKSC 19, graphically illustrated, how functionally unworkable the MCA is, in relation to the many deprivation of liberties, that take place daily, in private care.

 And caused a bureaucratic nightmare, which will do nothing to empower the vulnerable, but simply increases the box ticking of already overburdened, understaffed, underpaid care workers.

-It has been translated operationally, to a Review of the Care Provision annually of the Deprivation of Liberty Order, with a Relevant Registered Person, who is generally not a family member but similar to an IMCA trained and appointed by a charity but paid for by the state and the Adult Services.
+It has been translated operationally, to a Review of the Care Provision annually of the Deprivation of Liberty Safeguards with a Relevant Registered Person, who is generally not a family member but similar to an IMCA trained and appointed by a charity, but paid for by the state and the Adult Services.
 Most Care Providers have computer software to deal with the matter as part of their ‘best interests’ check list.

 As, with deprivation of liberties, any attempt to actually apply the Act, to the myriad of individual daily decisions, in residential care, as is required by the Act, would also be functionally impossible, particularly, in our, all for profit, zero hour care factories.